rhuda21/discordrproxy/README.md

 2. Go to Code then make a new Codespace

-3. In the codespace shell run ./start.sh
+3. In the codespace shell run sudo  ./start.sh